MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 At this point, you have the PlayFab Party initialized in your application or game.

-Please refer to the `NetworkManager::Initialize()` code in [NetworkManager.cpp](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp) in the demo app for a complete sample.
+Refer to the `NetworkManager::Initialize()` code in [NetworkManager.cpp](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp) in the demo app for a complete sample.

  The next step is to Create and Connect to a Party Network.